 A beautiful theory

 Ultimately the debate going on in string theory centers on a deep question: What is the point of physics?
 Should a good theory be able to explain the particular characteristics of the universe around us or is that asking too much?
 And when a theory conflicts with the way we think our universe works, do we abandon the theory or the things we think we know?

-Despite the divergence of opinions, physicists are a friendly bunch, and are united by their common goal of understanding the universe.
-Kachru, one of the founders of the landscape idea, worked with Vafa, the landscape’s critic, as his undergraduate advisor—and the two are still friends.
+Despite the divergence of opinions, physicists are a friendly bunch and are united by their common goal of understanding the universe.
+Kachru, one of the founders of the landscape idea, worked with Vafa, the landscape’s critic, as his undergraduate adviser—and the two are still friends.
 “He asked me once if I’d bet my life these [landscape solutions] exist,” Kachru says.
-“My answer was, ‘I wouldn’t bet my life but I’d bet his!’”
+“My answer was, ‘I wouldn’t bet my life, but I’d bet his!’”